Stefannieuwenburg/superpy/REPORT.md

 This is where it got interesting.
 I couldn't find good documentation how to simply add nice looking tables in the CLI.
 Only after explanation from some youtube video,s, I finally managed to add some nice tables.

-# PDF module
+# Advance time module

-i found a youtube video about to make a pdf file with reportlab so i use this options.
-So now you can export your inventory to a brand new PDF file. i have bin working for a supermarket befor i lurn the use a lot of pdf files.
-So for me its a need to ad this to my tool
+my program should have an internal conception of what day it is -- perhaps saved to a simple text file -- that we can advance time by two days by using a command like so i whent to the exstream whit this now you have to put the day in it how many you whant.

 # Endless possibilities